sakasikai/blm-mll/source/Command line tools.md

 ## Multi-label Learning Commands

 We add two scripts for applying multi-label learning tasks: BioSeq-BLM_Seq_mll.py and BioSeq-BLM_Res_mll.py.
 The structure of multi-label learning scripts is the same as that of single-label Learning scripts presented above.
 It’s worth noting that there exists some changes in the options of multi-label learning commands.
 In [tutorial ?](x), we demonstrate the relationship between blm-mll and blm and know that the multi-label learning flow shares manny underlying services with single-label learning flow like feature extraction and feature analysis.
-Due to the differences between multi-label learning task and single-label Learning task, some function or methods provided by single-label Learning scripts are not avaliable in multi-label learning scripts.
+Due to the differences between multi-label learning and single-label Learning task, some function or methods provided by single-label Learning scripts are not avaliable in multi-label learning scripts, resulting in some differences.

 For more infomation of the multi-label learning algorithms used in blm-mll, we give a detailed algorithm-oriented introduction in the next section [Multi-label Learning Algorithms](# Multi-label Learning Algorithms).